pydantic/jiter/README.md

 ## Jiter Example

-To use [Jiter], you need to know what schema you're expecting:
+To use [Jiter](https://docs.rs/jiter/latest/jiter/struct.Jiter.html), you need to know what schema you're expecting:

 ```rust
 use jiter::{Jiter, NumberInt, Peek};